 Review by the Appeals Council and Federal Court review.

 Many people think that they are allowed to appeal to these courts and have their case re-evaluated.
 This is not the case.
 These appeals essentially act as the government's quality review process for the hearing with the Administrative law judge.

 To overturn the ALJ's decision, these courts must find clear evidence that the ALJ’s did not follow the rules or give you a fair hearing. (i.e. the judge did not let you testify, considered evidence outside the record, or did not consider important evidence that was in the record.)

 Statistically speaking, most people get denied at these level of appeals.
 Even those that do “win” only get the right to have a new hearing with the same judge.
-To make matters worse, the government is backlogged in dealing with these kind of appeals and it can easily take over a year to the appeal to be processed.
+To make matters worse, the government is backlogged in dealing with these kinds of appeals and it can easily take over a year to the appeal to be processed.

 Tips from the Packard Law Firm when filing an appeal

 A notice of denial from the Social Security Administration will usually explain (on the last page) the reason for the denial.
 They will also give a brief description of what they believe is your medical condition as well as the evidence that was considered.
 As you review the answer, you will want to note any inaccurate or missing information that might strengthen your appeal.

 Here are five of the most common mistakes that the government makes when denying a claim that you may want to consider when filing an appeal: